spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/prices-feature-walkthrough/priceproduct-module-details-reference-information.md

 {% info_block warningBox "Warning" %}

-Note, that this plugin can't be used together with config constant `IS_DELETE_ORPHAN_STORE_PRICES_ON_SAVE_ENABLED` described above, either of the two should be used only, with the plugin being preferred, since the config constant is deprecated and will be removed in the next major release of the `PriceProduct` module.
+Note, that this plugin can't be used together with config constant `IS_DELETE_ORPHAN_STORE_PRICES_ON_SAVE_ENABLED` described above, either of the two must be used only, with the plugin being preferred, since the config constant is deprecated and will be removed in the next major release of the `PriceProduct` module.

 {% endinfo_block %}